 The sound quality may be pretty low on this one, but it’s so worth it just to hear Eddie Van Halen play that iconic Brian May lick and then add his own madhouse solos.
 The drums and bass are tough to hear.
-Michael Anthony’s backing vocals play an important role in this one as Roth has the challenge of covering a Freddie Mercury vocal.
+Michael Anthony’s backing vocals play an essential role in this one as Roth has the challenge of covering a Freddie Mercury vocal.
 Nonetheless, the highlight of this recording is Eddie Van Halen’s two solos.
-The band adds a little of Chuck Berry’s “Little Queenie,” towards the end of the song.
+The band adds a little of Chuck Berry’s “Little Queenie” towards the end of the song.
 This was recorded at Pasadena High School on April 25, 1975.

 # 6 – Hots On For Nowhere

 There is nothing like listening to Van Halen play Led Zeppelin songs.
 What’s so much fun about this one is how David Lee Roth introduces it in the club as a brand new Led Zeppelin song.
 So this is around 1976 when “Hots On For Nowhere” was released on Led Zeppelin’s Presence album—the last truly great Led Zeppelin record.
 You have to love how David Lee Roth and Michael Anthony sing this song together.
 And, of course, Eddie Van Halen blows us all away.
 It has since been deleted from youtube, but we will keep searching for it.
 Someone will upload it again.

 # 5 – Jean Genie – David Bowie